atlassubbed/atlas-query-stream/docs/stream.md

 ## discussion

 `QueryStream` is a stream, not a DOM generator -- nonetheless, it lets you crawl a DOM.
 Each query paints out a very particular path in the DOM defined by you (usually a subtree of the entire DOM).
-For all intents and purposes, this path of the DOM exists in the closures defined by the query.
+For all intents and purposes, this path of the DOM exists in the closures defined by the (nested) query.

 In our case, there's no reason to parse the file after we've fully parsed the very first `ul` in the file, since all the information we care about is inside the first `ul`.
 Similarly, if we aren't interested in `getPageNames`, there's no reason to fully parse the first `ul` if we've already found the first `a` tag inside the `ul`.